nhhagen/vagrant-dev-box/README.markdown

 newproject <new repo url> <div>
 ```

-If you need to add custom tools etc in your modify `manifests/default.pp` to fit your needs.
+[SaltStack](http://www.saltstack.com/community/) is used to install software to change what is installed have a look at the
+[documentation](http://docs.saltstack.com/).
+For a quicker provisioning process you should remove software that you do
+not need in your project.

 If you have personal configuration needs or tools you need installed that are not used by the project. e.g: custom
 dotfiles.
 Create a `~/.vagrant.d/Vagrantfile` and call provisioning to install your config/tools.